timaar/burgerloket-attestdemo/README.md

 # Discuss in team

-1. Pagination: In specification it is: 'page' & 'limit' in spring-default it is: 'page' & 'size'
+1. Pagemetadata: In specification it is: 'pageMetadata' in spring-default it is: 'page'

+# Solved to match specification but still discuss in team

-2. Pagemetadata: In specification it is: 'pageMetadata' in spring-default it is: 'page'
+1. Pagination: In specification it is: 'page' & 'limit' in spring-default it is: 'page' & 'size' (see @PageableDefault Pageable pageable)